-3.2.
-Emissions Sources
+3.2 Source Level

 A Facility's calculated Methane Intensity must include all methane emissions from all emission sources (outlined in Annex A) present in a Facility.
-The method detailed below attempts to capture the bulk of the methane emissions from LNG Facilities in an accurate, credible, and replicable way that is consistent with existing frameworks for reporting and disclosure.
-This method draws heavily on the API compendium 2021 [2] as a framework for recommending emission calculation methods by emission source, grouped for LNG in accordance with the 2015 Liquefied Natural Gas (LNG) Operations Segment [3].
-Most emission sources should be captured in the sources outlined in Annex A, but it is the LNG Operator's responsibility to document other emission sources that may not be listed.
+The method detailed below attempts to capture all material methane emissions from LNG Facilities in an accurate, credible, and replicable way that is consistent with existing frameworks for reporting and disclosure.
+All material methane emission sources should be captured in the sources outlined in Annex A, but it is the LNG Operator's responsibility to document other emission sources that may not be listed.
 The methods in this Standard to calculate methane emissions utilize a combination of emission factors, engineering calculations, and direct measurements.
 While this Standard does not prescribe a specific calculation methodology for each source, it does require a minimum level of facility-specific data based on the emission source.
+The minimum level of facility-specific data increases for sources likely to be material within an LNG facility.
+Emission sources may be calculated with less specific methods with documented justification.